from (Lynch & Park, 2017):

 In a previous chapter we saw how to calculate the robot end-effector frame’s position and orientation for a given set of joint positions using forward kinematics.
 In this chapter we examine the related problem of calculating the twist of the end-effector of an open chain from a given set of joint positions and velocities.

-To provide a concrete example, consider a planar open chain with forward kinematics given by
+To provide a concrete example, consider a

-(Left) A robot arm.
+robot arm.
 (Right) Columns 1 and 2 of the Jacobian correspond to the endpoint velocity when (and ) and when (and ), respectively.
 (Lynch & Park, 2017).

 Differentiating both sides with respect to time yields

-which can be rearranged into an equation of the form :
+which can be rearranged into an equation of the form

-Mapping the set of possible joint velocities, represented as a square in the – space, through the Jacobian to find the parallelogram of possible end-effector velocities.
+– space, through the Jacobian to find the parallelogram of possible end-effector velocities.
 The extreme points , , , and in the joint velocity space map to the extreme points , , , and in the end-effector velocity space.
 (Lynch & Park, 2017).

-Manipulability ellipsoids for two different postures of the planar open chain.
-(Lynch & Park, 2017).
+Figure 4.3: Manipulability ellipsoids for two different postures of the

 Using the manipulability ellipsoid one can quantify how close a given posture is to a singularity.
-For example, we can compare the lengths of the major and minor principal semi-axes of the manipulability ellipsoid, respectively denoted and .
-The closer the ellipsoid is to a circle, i.e., the closer the ratio is to , the more easily can the tip move in arbitrary directions and thus the more removed it is from a singularity.
+For example, we can compare the lengths of the major and minor principal semi-axes of the manipulability ellipsoid, respectively denoted

 The Jacobian also plays a central role in static analysis.
 Suppose that an external force is applied to the robot tip.
 What are the joint torques required to resist this external force?
 This question can be answered via a conservation of power argument.
 Assuming that negligible power is used to move the robot, the power measured at the robot’s tip must equal the power generated at the joints.
-Denoting the tip force vector generated by the robot as and the joint torque vector by , the conservation of power then requires that
+Denoting the tip force vector generated by the robot as

-for all arbitrary joint velocities .
-Since , the equality
+for all arbitrary joint velocities

-must hold for all possible .
-This can only be true if
+must hold for all possible

 Using the equation above one can now determine, under the same static equilibrium assumption, what input torques are needed to generate a desired tip force, e.g., the joint torques needed for the robot tip to push against a wall with a specified normal force.
-For a given posture of the robot at equilibrium and a set of joint torque limits such as
+For a given posture

-then Equation can be used to generate the set of all possible tip forces as indicated in the following figure:
+then Equation (LP5.4) can be used to generate the set of all possible tip forces as indicated in the following figure:

-As for the manipulability ellipsoid, a force ellipsoid can be drawn by mapping a unit circle “iso-effort” contour in the –-plane to an ellipsoid in the – tip-force plane via the Jacobian transpose inverse (see Figure 5.5).
-The force ellipsoid illustrates how easily the robot can generate forces in different directions.
+As for the manipulability ellipsoid, a force ellipsoid can be drawn by mapping a unit circle “iso-effort” contour in the

-Force ellipsoids for two different postures of the planar open chain.
-(Lynch & Park, 2017).
+Figure 4.5: Force ellipsoids for two different postures of the

 As is evident from the manipulability and force ellipsoids, if it is easy to generate a tip velocity in a given direction then it is difficult to generate a force in that same direction, and vice versa (See the following figure).
 In fact, for a given robot configuration, the principal axes of the manipulability ellipsoid and force ellipsoid are aligned, and the lengths of the principal semi-axes of the force ellipsoid are the reciprocals of the lengths of the principal semi-axes of the manipulability ellipsoid.

-Left-hand column: Manipulability ellipsoids at two different arm configurations.
+Figure 4.6: Left-hand column: Manipulability ellipsoids at two different arm configurations.
 Right-hand column: The force ellipsoids for the same two arm configurations.
 (Lynch & Park, 2017).

 At a singularity, the manipulability ellipsoid collapses to a line segment.
 The force ellipsoid, on the other hand, becomes infinitely long in a direction orthogonal to the manipulability ellipsoid line segment (i.e., the direction of the aligned links) and skinny in the orthogonal direction.
 Consider, for example, carrying a heavy suitcase with your arm.
 It is much easier if your arm hangs straight down under gravity (with your elbow fully straightened at a singularity), because the force you must support passes directly through your joints, therefore requiring no torques about the joints.
 Only the joint structure bears the load, not the muscles generating torques.
 The manipulability ellipsoid loses dimension at a singularity and therefore its area drops to zero, but the force ellipsoid’s area goes to infinity (assuming that the joints can support the load!).